-Upon discovering the event, TrueFire moved quickly to investigate and respond to the incident, assess the security of its systems, identify potentially affected individuals, and provide them with notice.
-TrueFire is also working to implement additional safeguards.
-TrueFire is providing individuals whose personal information was potentially affected by this incident with access to credit monitoring services for 1 year through TransUnion at no cost to the individuals.
+Upon discovering the event, Payette moved quickly to investigate and respond to the incident, assess the security of its systems, and notify potentially affected individuals.
+Payette also reviewed its current policies and procedures related to network security and implemented additional safeguards.
+Payette is providing individuals whose personal information was potentially affected by this incident with access to two (2) years of credit monitoring through TransUnion at no cost to the individuals.

-Additionally, TrueFire is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-TrueFire is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-TrueFire is also reporting this matter to regulators as required.
+Additionally, Payette is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud.
+Payette is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Payette is also notifying regulators as required.